KevCaz/monitoringOutcomes/README.md

 - **Fig 3**: `connectivity2a.R`
 - **Fig S1**: `3netscomp2a.R`

-Sets of links and nodes are required for the functions to work.
+Sets of links and nodes are required to creates figures.
 They are included in the `data` folder; three version are furnished.
-See `How to` section to see how to reproduce the figures of the manuscript.
+See the `How to` section to reproduce the figures of the manuscript.

 Orientation of networks may differ on each run due to random placement of the first node during plotting to avoid such behavior, use `set.seed()` with